 Cultural Entheogenic Uses

 A handful of religions use cannabis as an entheogen.
-An entheogen is a type of psychoactive substance used to induce a spiritual experience and revered for development or sacred use.
+An entheogen is a type of substance used to induce a spiritual experience and revered for development or sacred use.
 Often an entheogen is used to achieve enlightenment and a higher level of consciousness.
 The earliest reference of cannabis being used in religious contexts can be found in the Vedic period, dating back to 2000 BC.
 Greek mythology references cannabis use as a way to eliminate sorrow.
 The Greek historian Herodotus mentioned the use of the drug in ceremonies of the Scythians.
 Other religious groups who have referenced cannabis at one point include Mexicans, Mayans, Aztecs, African tribes, German paganists, and Egyptian culture.

 Other Groups That Embrace Cannabis